hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_datasource_linux_syslog_collection.html.markdown

 * `workspace_name` - (Required) The name of the Log Analytics Workspace where the Log Analytics Linux Syslog Collection DataSource should exist.
 Changing this forces a new Log Analytics Linux Syslog Collection DataSource to be created.

-* `state` - (Required) Specifies the start/stop state for collection of syslog data from connected linux computers.
-Possible values include `Enabled` and `Disabled`.
+* `enabled` - (Required) Boolean value Specifying the start/stop state for collection of syslog data from connected linux computers.

 ## Attributes Reference